Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Introduction

 Our goal is to understand the relationship between MT nucleation and polarity in neurons, so we build a spatially-explicit mathematical model of polarized arrays of microtubules that are organized independently of an MTOC, as is seen in neurons.
 To accurately represent microtubule growth and shrinking dynamics, we use our previously-developed stochastic model of microtubule dynamic instability, which incorporates biological measurements at plus and minus ends of microtubules and accounts for minimal mechanisms of microtubule length regulation \cite{2024NelsonMinimalMech}.
 Building on this model of microtubule turnover, we develop a spatially-explicit model of microtubule polarity and organization in a linear neurite domain with periodically-spaced nucleation locations.
 This modeling framework allows us to investigate nucleation-based mechanisms, such as the nucleation feedback and the checkpoint mechanisms which were identified in \textit{Drosophila} dendrites \cite{Feng2021ParallelPolymerization}, and their interplay with neuronal polarity.
+Unlike prior works, we model the dynamic instability of noncentrosomal microtubules at both their plus and minus ends, we parameterize the hypothesized mechanisms using experimental data, and we are particularly interested in nucleation-based feedback mechanisms that influence microtubule polarity through space and time.
 By modeling a simplification of the typically branched structure of a dendrite with a linear domain, we are able to fully characterize the roles of these identified mechanisms while still employing a realistic, representative domain.